Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a debt collection agency bond cost in Nebraska?

 The Nebraska Secretary of State requires collection agencies to post a surety bond.
 Bond amounts vary depending on the number of solicitors employed by the agency.

 Premiums for the $15,000 bond are subject to underwriting.
 This means the surety bond cost is based on a review of the applicant’s personal credit report.
 Applicants with strong financial credentials qualify for low rates that start at 1%.

-SuretyBonds.com can issue these bonds for less than $10,000 without a credit check.
+$5,000 and $10,000 bonds can both be issued instantly online for a minimum $100 premium.
+The price of these bonds may be prorated depending on the bond's term.
 Call us now at 1 (800) 308-4358, or contact us online to get your Nebraska collection agency bond.